drone/docs/content/usage/examples/mysql.md

     image: mysql
 ```

-If you are still unable to connect to the mysql container, please make sure you using container name as the address.
+If you are still unable to connect to the mysql container, please make sure you are using the service name as the hostname.

 ```diff
 - mysql -u root -h 127.0.0.1:3306